 The active collaborative learning for student success project ran from March 2017 – February 2019 and has now concluded.
 This website serves as a historic legacy and is no longer regularly updated.

-Here we have uploaded the draft report for our project, pending final ratification from the Office for Students.
+Here we have uploaded the final report for our project.
 This is free to download.

 The report is a culmination of 2-years work by the partner institutions to scale up active, collaborative learning across each of the institutions in an effort to improve student success.

 The summary of findings on impact are: